 The Photographic Print

-Reliving the moments you experienced through the viewfinder weeks, perhaps months before as the film hangs to dry, coated in the foam of the anti-static, water dripping.
+Inching closer to the end, re-living the moments you experienced through the viewfinder weeks, perhaps months before as the film hangs to dry, coated in the foam of the anti-static, water dripping.
 Marvelling at this tiny 35mm negative that holds memories and emotions, all entwined with those moments, frozen in time.